 The Psychology of Extremism

-The conference will be related to the forthcoming handbook on this topic titled 'The Psychology of Extremism: A Motivational Perspective’ that explores the commonalities that various types of extremism share.
+The conference will be related to the forthcoming handbook on this topic titled 'The Psychology of Extremism: A Motivational Perspective' which explores the commonalities that various types of extremism share.
 The idea of the pre-conference is to bring together researchers from various areas of study and create a platform to exchange thoughts and ideas that can help define the domain of extreme behavior and establish it as a fruitful area of study across levels and disciplines.
 This year's preconference will mainly focus on extremism in the realm of love—in both romantic or platonic relationships—and hate—in the form of violence and aggression.

 Arie Kruglanski, email@example.com, University of Maryland